 Next up:

 Racing Magpie, Rapid City, SD.
-Rute Collaborative and Racing Magpie began with open-ended conversations to ensure everyone had sufficient context to work together productively.
+Rute Collaborative and Racing Magpie began their year of coaching with open-ended conversations to ensure everyone had sufficient context to work together productively.
 “We talked about the scale of our organization, the type of work we do, about how Lakota artists, people, and culture-bearers already practice climate awareness in the work that they do,” says co-founder Peter Strong.
 They decided to tackle writing a values statement, a longtime goal of theirs.
 As co-founder Mary Bordeaux said, “The work that Racing Magpie does is all connected, so it didn’t seem to make sense to us to separate out climate action.
 So why not include it in the values statement of the organization?”

 High contrast